babelouest/glewlwyd/README.md

 Its plugin architecture makes it easy to add new modules or plugins, or modify existing ones with less risks to have unmaintainable code.

+## Disclaimer

+Glewlwyd is mostly developped by myself on my free time, with gracious help from users.

+Nevertheless, it hasn't been audited or fully tested by external developpers.

+Glewlwyd can take a central place in a system where applications and environments need authentication and authorization, be aware of the risks: bugs, non discovered vulnerabilities, etc.

+I recommend not to use Glewlwyd in production, more likely to test OAuth2/OpenID behavior, MFA connections, or IdP in general.
+You can also explore its functionalities and help yourself with its source code for other implementations.

+If you intent to use it in production, it's highly recommended to follow the documentation and enable only the features you will use.

 # Installation

 The full installation documentation is available in the [Install documentation](docs/INSTALL.md).